Hit NJ's Ski Slopes This Winter

 How will you know if your kids are destined to be the next Shaun White or Lindsey Vonn if they never take the plunge?
 It may sound intimidating, but introducing your kids to the world of alpine skiing and snowboarding doesn’t have to be scary, nor overly expensive.
 We’ve got three excellent and affordable options, all great for families, right in our own back yard.

-Ski season in New Jersey runs from December through March or April, depending on the weather.
+Ski season in New Jersey runs from December through March, depending on the weather.
 While all the resorts make their own snow, it’s a good idea to check snow reports for slope conditions before heading out.

 For families who prefer to keep it horizontal, check out High Point Cross Country Ski Center in Sussex, NJ.
-Explore 10 miles of trails, including several flat runs that are great for kids.
+Explore 10 miles of trails, including several flat runs that are great for kids ages 5-12.
 There’s a separate five-mile trail for snowshoeing; 973-702-1222.

 In an effort to reduce head injuries on the slopes, New Jersey became the first state to require all children under 18 to wear helmets while skiing and snowboarding and on lifts; the law went into effect Nov.
 1, 2011.
 It’s the responsibility of the parent, legal guardian, or supervising adult to ensure that helmets are provided and worn.
 Parents whose children who are caught not wearing helmets will be fined $25 for the first violation, and $100 for additional violations.